Applying for RealMaths - Double MSc Degree Programme in Mathematics for Real World Applications

 Pre Master Bonus

-We're proud to confirm that all our 2022-cohort students who attended our PreMaster Program obtained a special bonus worth 100 EUR for each gained ECTS credit (credits are awarded after succesfully passing a course examination).
-That means they obtained up to 1,400 EUR for the first part of the PreMaster Program (consisting of 14 ECTS credits).
-An additional contribution is going to be paid for the second term, too, for a maximum of 300 EUR per student.
+We're proud to confirm that all our 2023-cohort students who attended our PreMaster Program obtained a special bonus worth 100 EUR for each gained ECTS credit (credits are awarded after successfully passing a course examination).
+That means they obtained up to 1,200 EUR for the first part of the PreMaster Program (consisting of 12 ECTS credits).

-All amounts and conditions are to be defined yet for the 2023 editions.
+All amounts and conditions are yet to be defined for the 2024 editions.
 Note that:

 • Contributions are paid at some point after the beginning of the academic year, there is no specific date